Updated for 2016-2017 Housing Process

 - A clear idea of how the creation of the House would benefit the community and what types of activities and events would be offered.

 - Resources your house would need to be successful.

 - A brief question and answer period will follow.

-- Once your group submits an application, the group Representative must email a complete preliminary roster to Residential Systems Coordinator, Karin Hall-Kolts.
+- Once your group submits an application, the group Representative must email a complete preliminary roster by the posted deadline to Residential Systems Coordinator, Karin Hall-Kolts.
 This email must also be copied (cc) to all potential residents.
 Rosters must include:

 - Names of all of the residents in your house (must be primarily rising Junior and Seniors— up to two rising Sophomores may be included on the roster)

 - Class years for each resident

 - Names of any J-Term/Spring Term replacements for residents